bcrowell/timetravel/README.md

 the float may jump around.
 It should normally converge to a definite result after compiling the document three times.
 Compiling a fourth or subsequent times should not cause floats to move to different pages.
+You can see how the process of iteration worked out by looking at the file(s) timetravel/*.log.

 Limitations and options
 =======================